 - Hyperspace Arsenal: Servants can have their Noble Phantasm coming out of thin air.
 Justified by the Holy Grail War system.

 - Mons: The Servants are humanoid version.
 A Master can order his Servant around, can make a contract with more than one and a Servant can continue in the Grail War if he makes another contract with someone.

-- No Ontological Inertia: Averted: Servants cease to exist if they stop getting mana from, or lose their contract with, their Masters, however disappearing generally takes a few hours.
-In that few-hour window if the Servant can save themselves if they can find a Magnus to form a new contract.
-There are Servants with Independent Action (mostly a class skill of the Archer class, though Rider has it as a non-class one), who can survive longer; Gilgamesh with a Rank A+ can last for a whole week (can last indefinitely due to Kirei keeping him alive), Archer, with Rank B, can last for three days without a contract, while Rider, with Rank C, can last for one day.
+- No Ontological Inertia: Averted: Servants cease to exist if they stop getting mana from, or lose their contract with, their Masters.
+However, disappearing generally takes a few hours.
+In that few-hour window if the Servant can save themselves if they can find a Magus to form a new contract.
+There are Servants with Independent Action (mostly a class skill of the Archer class, though Rider has it as a non-class one), who can survive longer; Gilgamesh with a Rank A+ can last for a whole week (indefinitely due to Kirei keeping him alive), Archer, with Rank B, can last for three days without a contract, while Rider, with Rank C, can last for one day.